 Fossil Energy Technologies

 For the 2022 ATB the DOE Office of Fossil Energy and Carbon Management (FE) focused on providing updated cost and performance information for conventional natural gas-fueled and pulverized coal (PC) technology options represented in the 2020 ATB.
-Future FE participation is anticipated to result in expansion of fossil technology options, which may include retrofit options for existing coal and natural gas-fueled options as well as data for systems equipped with CO2 capture greater than 90% and/or additional partial capture rates.
+Data for systems equipped with CO2 capture greater than 90% have been added in a mid-year update to the 2022 ATB.
+Future FECM participation is anticipated to result in expansion of fossil technology options, which may include retrofit options for existing coal and natural gas-fueled options.

 Estimates of cost and performance for currently available fossil-fueled electricity generating technologies are representative of current commercial offerings and/or projects that began commercial service within the past 10 years.